 No-code tools helping out to build powerful applications are skyrocketing.
 Big fundings, quick adoptions, delighted customers, big ROIs are commonplace in that industry.
+So, what's no-code, how does it work and how can it be applied to APIs?

-Well, but what exactly is a no-code solution?
+What exactly is a no-code solution?

 A no-code solution is a tool to build software without any coding skill.
 Thanks to a visual and graphical interface, users are for instance able to drag and drop components to create their own application.
 Obviously, there is code behind every functionality chosen on the no-code platform, but the user does not see it.
 With no-code solutions, the final digital creator defines what his/her app does rather than how it does it.
 To sum-up, no-code platforms help build through "configuration" rather than "coding".